MarkDPierce/devops-interview/README.md

 # The challenge

 Martin is a DevOps engineer. he is part of small team of DevOps engineers helping the development team to build and deploy their code.
-The company has registered an org account in GCP platform and want to start the development (access will be shared on the interview itself).
+The company has registered an org account in GCP platform and want to start the development.
 They want to build their infrastructure in code and develop a CI/CD pipeline to deploy the app code in to the infrastructure resources

+# Your Goal

+Martin should help the development team by building them the infrastructure resource that they need.

 # Tools of interest